rohanthomas334-sketch/PROMoral_Bench/README.md

   - Adversarial prompts may not reflect real-world safety scenarios
   - Binary safe/unsafe classification simplifies nuanced safety concerns

+### Annotation and Compliance Details

+**ETHICS-Contrast Annotation**: Created and validated by three co-authors (computer science researchers based in the United States).
+No external annotators or crowdworkers were used.
+No IRB approval was required as this did not constitute human subjects research.

+**AI Assistant Disclosure**: [Choose one]
+- "No AI assistants were used in this research."
+OR
+- "We used [tool] for [purpose]; all outputs were verified by authors."

+**API Terms**: All model outputs obtained in compliance with provider terms of service.

 ### Prompt-Evaluation Coupling
 - **In-distribution demonstrations**: Few-shot examples drawn from same datasets under evaluation
 - **Potential inflation**: Within-distribution sampling may inflate few-shot performance